 Unlike my artistic-hunter-brother and Yogist mother I contemplate my own absence of any identifiable ambition, despite my young age, as I walk the beach to join the other children at the ebbing surf.

 But I hoard the memories of the sharp smell of the salt in the air and the sun block cream on my skin; the excited calls of playing children competing with the cries of overhead gulls; the cold, cool rushing sea on my thighs, the tickling seaweed and the warmth of the hot sun on my back; and the early-warning comforting voice of my mother calling after me that we will be leaving shortly for home.
-I hoard them all, listening to some internal unconscious voice that states I will need them again in the future for some unknown purpose.
+I hoard them all, listening to some internal unconscious voice that states I must try and remember everything, that I will need the memories again in the future for some unknown purpose.